Refurbishing Leyton Cricket Pavilion and the Tin Hut building

 How can I make comments on the proposals?

-The deadline for providing feedback as a part of the first stage of public engagement was in Summer 2023.
-There will be future opportunities to have your say on more detailed designs once these have been developed.
+The deadline for providing feedback as a part of the first stage of public engagement was in summer 2023.
+There will be future opportunities to have your say on designs once these have been developed.